dk1028/DRP/README.md

 - Try to work through the mathematics to understand why the coverage probability for the prediction powered inference is still bounded by alpha.
 That is is the confidence interval method "correct".

 - Try to conceptualize the mathemaics.
 You can draw pictures (or understand the picture in the paper).

+## Goals Feb 21
+- read on convex optimization part (understand the algorithms) and understand how the algorithm reaches the optimal PP solution
+- try to run a simulation where you mask 90% of the data, and use synthetic data for that part.
+How does PP inference perform depending on the accuracy of synthetic data?
+Compare to greedy regression or conservative regression.
+Repeat the simulated experiment 100-10000 times (up to you), and look at how often the confidence interval contains the true value (it should be the level of the confidence interval). (a lot of programming... make sure you have good plots).